-Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index and depositary receipts, including American depositary receipts, representing such components.
-The Underlying Index includes the stocks of the top 50 companies by free-float market capitalizations listed on the SSE Science and Technology Innovation Board (the "STAR Board").
+Under normal circumstances, the Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in instruments in its Underlying Index or in instruments that have economic characteristics similar to those in the Underlying Index.
+The Underlying Index includes the stocks of the top 50 companies by free-float market capitalizations listed on the SSE Science and

+Technology Innovation Board (the "STAR Board").
 The STAR Board is a new listing exchange run by the Shanghai Stock Exchange that focuses on Chinese science and technology companies.
 According to the Shanghai Stock Exchange, companies listed on the STAR Board are mainly from high-tech and strategic emerging industries, and most focus on next-generation information technology, biomedicine, high-end equipment and similar industries.